ajtudela/object_detection_openvino/README.md

   Filepath to the network labels file.
  * ```~model_type```
   [std::string, default:YOLO]
-  Network type. cAn be YOLO or SSD.
+  Network type.
+Can be YOLO or SSD.
  * ```~device_target```
   [std::string, default:CPU]
   Device target.
 Can be CPU, GPU or a MYRIAD device.